kellan/laughingmeme/_posts/2005-02-07-home-is-where-heart.md

     - '[Home is many things](http://www.google.com/search?q=%22home+is%22+%2Bwhere+-heart&btnG=Search), but I\''d like to propose a new definition, that home is where you\''re relaxed enough that your body will let go and let you get really sick.
 Ugh.
 Good to be home.'
 ---

-\[Home is many things\](http://www.google.com/search?q=%22home+is%22+%2Bwhere+-heart&amp;btnG=Search), but I’d like to propose a new definition, that home is where you’re relaxed enough that your body will let go and let you get really sick.
+[Home is many things](http://www.google.com/search?q=%22home+is%22+%2Bwhere+-heart&amp;btnG=Search), but I’d like to propose a new definition, that home is where you’re relaxed enough that your body will let go and let you get really sick.
 Ugh.
 Good to be home.